TEST/DEMO FUNCTION: App_Geocent_T_List_Ephem()

 'APmag, S-brt,' =

-Moon's approximate apparent visual magnitude and surface brightness.
-When
+The targets' approximate apparent visual magnitude and surface brightness.

 For Earth-based observers, the estimated dimming due to atmospheric